Saucer Wisdom, by Rudy Rucker

 So Saucer Wisdom features a main character named "Rudy Rucker."
 Rudy is approached by a man named Frank Shook who's been frequently abducted by flying saucers.
 But rather than giving Frank Shook medical exams and lecturing him on world peace, the aliens have been showing Frank all sorts of things about our future.
 Frank gets Rudy to help work his notes up into a book, a book named Saucer Wisdom.

-My friend Mark Frauenfelder, editor of a zine (not yet a blog) called bOING bOING for which I wrote a regular column, got a job as an editor at Wired magazine, and then they put him on the staff their new line of Wired Books.
+In 1996, my friend Mark Frauenfelder, editor of a zine (not yet a blog) called bOING bOING for which I wrote a regular column, got a job as an editor at Wired magazine, and then they put him on the staff their new line of Wired Books.
 They had a lot of money and I had the idea of pitching a nonfiction book to them.
-I wanted to write a book about fractals, chaos, artificial life, cellular automata --- my gnarly computer science interests, in other words.
+I wanted to write a book about fractals, chaos, artificial life, cellular automata — my gnarly computer science interests, in other words.
 But they thought this idea was too been-done.

 In the meantime I'd written a column for bOING bOING #15 which had a paragraph about a futuristic mind-recording device called a lifebox.
 So Mark said, "Why don't you pitch us a Wired Book of future speculation about stuff like the lifebox?"
 And I was into that.
 The close of the millennium is clearly the time to publish a book of this type.
 And then the editors were like, "There should be a frame for the future speculation.
 I mean how do you know this is all going to happen.
 Should you go to the future in a time machine?"
 And then I started thinking it would be nice to have a UFO taking someone into the future.
 I'd always wanted to write about UFOs, as I feel there isn't enough good SF about UFOs.
 And I had certainly noticed Whitley Streiber's commercial success with Communion.
 So it seemed like a good idea to write about abduction.
 But rather than having me claiming be the one abducted, it would be someone I knew.